NGO-Algorithm-Audit/AlgorithmAudit_website/content/nederlands/knowledge-platform/knowledge-base/Digitalization_disbalanced_Trias.md

 title: Digitalization and the (Dis)balanced Trias Politica
 author: Reijer Passchier
 image: /images/knowledge_base/digitalisering_disbalans_trias.png
+layout: article
-type: regular
+type: knowledgebase_item
 summary: Scientific legal paper arguing why new checks and balances are needed to guarantee a separation of state powers in the digital era.
 ---

-*The article can be found <a href="https://www.universiteitleiden.nl/binaries/content/assets/rechtsgeleerdheid/instituut-voor-publiekrecht/staats--en-bestuursrecht/digitalisering-en-de-disbalans-binnen-de-trias-politica.pdf" target="_blank">here</a>.*
+_The article can be found <a href="https://www.universiteitleiden.nl/binaries/content/assets/rechtsgeleerdheid/instituut-voor-publiekrecht/staats--en-bestuursrecht/digitalisering-en-de-disbalans-binnen-de-trias-politica.pdf" target="_blank">here</a>._

 Although many projects are going well, the Dutch state has a controversial reputation when it comes to use of algorithms for autonomous decision making and decision support.
 Through the lens of political theory and constitutional law this article argues that: